lexruee/tentacle_pi/README.md

  * MCP9808
  * MPL115A2
  * LM75

 ## Supported platforms

-Any arm powered single-board computer that runs a debian operaing system is more or less supported.
+Any arm powered single-board computer that runs a debian operating system is more or less supported.

 Tested platforms so far are:

  * Raspberry Pi
  * Raspberry Pi 2
  * Banana Pi

 ## Current Status / Bugs

 I do not guarantee that any of these drivers are bug free.
 If you find a bug please let me know and create an issue.
 If you are able to fix a bug please make a pull request :-).

 ## Installation
 Install the following packages: